Coping with the court process

 Doing research will make you more prepared for court.
 It will also help you feel more confident.
 Knowing about your issue and what to expect can help you avoid surprises.

 You may want to look up past decisions (precedents) that were made in cases similar to yours.
 This can help you understand what those precedents might mean for your case.
 It might even provide you with arguments for court.
 To search case law, visit The Canadian Legal Information Institute (CanLII).
 For help using the CanLII website, see the fact sheet How can I research other family law cases?
+For a guide to help you find court records and transcripts, see the SFU library.

 Be calm and patient